 - ensuring a standing agenda item calling for all declarations of interests upon commencement exists, and is administered in all meetings; - reviewing standing conflict notices prior to each meeting to identify possible conflicts of interests in the proposed content.
-If the chair is uncertain, a conflict of interest will be deemed to exist and the agenda and meeting papers adjusted in the manner set out in section 8.5.
+If the chair is uncertain, a conflict of interest will be deemed to exist and the agenda and meeting papers adjusted in the manner set out in the Conflict of Interest Policy COR139).